Navigation

 Canadian Mortage Affordability

-In Canada there are similar concepts to DTI where the Canada Mortage and Housing Corporation (CMHC) sets limits to protect homeowners from loans they are unlikely to afford paying.
+In Canada there are similar concepts to DTI (debt to income) where the Canada Mortgage and Housing Corporation (CMHC) sets limits to protect homeowners from loans they are unlikely to afford paying.
 They ensure that both the housing and total cost of managing all debts with housing payments do not exceed practical levels.

 What is Gross Debt Service Ratio?

-GDS is similar to the front-end ratio in the U.S. except it also includes your heating expenses and the condo dues (which are similar to HOA fees in the US) only count at 50%.
-In Canada the inclusion of heating expenses changes the accronym PITI to PITH.
+The inclusion of heating expenses changes the GDS acronym PITI to PITH.
 Add up those housing expenses and divide those by your monthly pre-tax income.
 A GDS of 32% or below is considered good.
 The GDS formula is published below.

 GDS = 100 * (P + I + H + (C/2)) / I